lorem-ipsumm/Slayer/README.md

 	There is a 10 player max at the moment
-	There is no way to check if the game is full at the moment, so try to be as fast as you can to join the game
+	There is no way to check if the game is full at the moment, so try to be as fast as you can to join the game If there isn't at least one person that joined the game wiht restart and wait 60 minutes before starting new game If there is at least one person computers will fill the empty spots

 ##Classes